fooof-tools/fooof/doc/faq.rst

   fitting one power spectrum model per condition

   - This doesn't allow for measurements per trial, but averaging across trials allows for smoother spectra, and better model fits, per condition.
-This approach may be for short trials, as the trial averaging allows want to use FOOOF to characterize short time segments in a task design.
+This approach may be better for short trials, as the trial averaging allows for getting better estimates of trial activity, per condition, in a way that may be difficult to estimate per trial.

 - Calculate power spectra and fit power spectrum models per trial, analyzing the distribution of model parameters outputs per condition

   - This approach can be used with longer trials, when there are relatively long time segments to fit.
-Model fits of individual trials are likely to be somewhat messy, but as long as there is not a systematic bias in the fits, then the distributions of fit values can be interpreted and compared.
+Model fits of individual trials are likely to be somewhat messy, but as long as there is not a systematic bias in the fits, then the distributions of fit values across and between trials can be interpreted and compared.
   - Exactly how much long segments need to to be analyzed in this way is somewhat dependent on the cleanliness of the data.
 As a rule of thumb, we currently recommend using segments of at least about 500 ms for this approach.